vghfr/Mindustellar/README.md

 Sattellites are required to support things like Orbital Strike, Survey Scanners, and Orbital Laser Drill.

 ### Survey Scanners
-Survey Scanners are used to determine resources on a undiscovered sector, as on the additional planets, these details are not shown.
+Survey Scanners are used to determine resources on a undiscovered sector, as these details are not shown.

 ## Possible Content
 - Aircraft Carriers